What is the acronym to remember the phases of mitosis?

 Study for the WGU BIO1010 C190 Introduction to Biology Exam.
 Enhance your understanding with detailed flashcards and multiple-choice questions including hints and explanations.
 Prepare effectively for your exam!

-The acronym that captures the phases of mitosis is PMAT, which stands for Prophase, Metaphase, Anaphase, and Telophase.
-This acronym effectively summarizes the key stages in mitosis, highlighting the sequential nature of cell division.
+The correct acronym to remember the phases of mitosis is PMAT, which stands for Prophase, Metaphase, Anaphase, and Telophase.
+This acronym succinctly captures the major stages of mitosis, allowing students to recall the order in which these phases occur during cell division.

 Subscribe